Dallas Goedert Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Season Stats

-- Goedert has 286 yards receiving on 18 catches (24 targets) with two touchdowns this season, averaging 40.9 yards per game.

-- Goedert has been the target of 24 of his team's 243 passing attempts this season, or 9.9% of the target share.
+- So far this season, 9.9% of the 243 passes thrown by his team have gone Goedert's way.

-- Goedert (five red zone targets) has been the recipient of 15.2% of his team's 33 red zone pass attempts.
+- With five targets in the red zone this season, Goedert has been on the receiving end of 15.2% of his team's 33 red zone pass attempts.

-- The Eagles have run 59.7% passing plays and 40.3% rushing plays this season.
-They rank 15th in the NFL in scoring.
+- The Eagles, who rank 15th in the NFL in points scored, have dropped back to pass 59.7% of the time while opting for the ground attack 40.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Lions.